LazyBev/arctic-fox-lang/README.md

 Memory Operations

-    mem: Memory-related operation
+    byte: Creates a byte in memeory

-    .: Stores a value to memory
+    store: Stores a value to memory

-    ,: Loads a value from memory
+    load: Loads a value from memory

 System Calls